 - Chat with us via our live chat

 You could typically have six years to make a claim for a data breach.
-However, if the claim involves human rights, you may only have a year.
+However, if the claim involves public bodies, you may only have a year.
 The best thing to do is make a claim as soon as possible.

 How Do I Know If My Data Privacy Has Been Breached and Can I Sue My University For Emotional Distress

 If there has been a breach, the university in question has a responsibility to inform you of this.
 If you believe they have breached your data, you should report your concerns to the university, and they should investigate.